Fagus Dawyck Purple Beech Tree

 Dawyck Purple Beech Tree (Fagus Sylvatica Dawyck Purple)

-Some prices given on other websites include the height of the tree from the bottom of the pot.
-Our sizes are taken from the top of the pot to the top of the tree.
-Dawyck is so expensive because they take a long time to grow and a lot of the trees do not make the grade so you can be sure that what you are receiving has survived the strongest of inspection standards over a 4 to 5 year growing period.
+Dawyck is so expensive because they take a long time to grow and a lot of the trees do not make the grade so you can be sure that what you are receiving has survived the strongest of inspection standards.

 The Dawyck Purple Beech tree is a stunning deep purple leaved Beech worthy of being in any ornamental situation.
-The Dawyck Purple contrasts magnificently with the Dawyck Gold so if you are looking for an eye catching match then consider planting the two together as they are both the same shape, size and growth rate.
+The Dawyck Purple contrasts magnificently with the Dawyck Gold so if you are looking for an eye-catching match then consider planting the two together as they are both the same shape, size and growth rate.
 The trees lose their foliage in winter unlike other Fagus that keep the brown leaves and drop them in Spring.

-This tree is supplied at a height of between 1.5 and 2.0 metres in a 12 litre container for year round planting and better results than from either bare-root stock or rootballed stock.
 At ten years the tree will be around 6 metres tall and may go on to grow more depending on local weather, soil and water conditions.
-No guarantee of final height can be given, despite what everyone else might tell you.

-The Dawyck Purple is such an out standing tree the the RHS have given it the Award Of Garden merit.
-Some of the qualities that make it worthy of this award include the fact it is long lived, requires no pruning (other than removing dead, diseased and crossing over branches) and will tolerate exposed sites.
+The Dawyck Purple is such an outstanding tree the RHS has given it the Award Of Garden Merit.
+Some of the qualities that make it worthy of this award include the fact it is long-lived, requires no pruning (other than removing dead, diseased and crossing over branches) and will tolerate exposed sites.
 By exposed we mean to weather, not planted close to a nudist colony.